sebgra/ai-assistant-electron/README.md

 2. Move this `chatgpt-electron-linux-x64` folder anywhere you like it

-3. Copy `run_debian/open_chatgpt.sh` next to the folder as a sibling
+3. Copy `run_debian/open_chatgpt.sh` anywhere you like it

+4. If needed, edit line 17 `./chatgpt-electron-linux-x64/chatgpt-electron` to target actual executable location

-4. Edit line 25 on your new `open_chatgpt.sh` to place the window where you like it
+5. Edit line 25 on your new `open_chatgpt.sh` to place the window where you like it

-4. Run your `./open_chatgpt.sh` and enjoy
+6. Run your `./open_chatgpt.sh` and enjoy